pletch/esphome-vistaECP-idf/README.md

 Key differences from original project:
 - Arduino dependency removed and refactored for ESP-IDF.
+- Relay board emulation has been removed.
 - Config refactored with validation.
 Examine examples for specifying sensors as these are different from original project.
 - Sensors refactored to work with modified config approach.
+- Zone emulation specifier in yaml config automatically enables expander board emulation on appropriate channel.
+  (Note there is delay on emulated zones.
+Zone data is only exchanged with the panel during polling.) <--Work in progress to fix.
 - Refactored to support workflow associated with Vistabus class using FreeRTOS tasks for UART comm and intertask comm via FreeRTOS Queues.
 - Use of separate FreeRTOS task for nearly all command packet processing.
-Esphome Loop used only to verify connection to panel and for local AUI queue     processing.
+Esphome Loop used only to verify connection to panel.
 - Targeted only towards ESPHome API.
 Stand-alone MQTT is removed in this version.
 - Limited testing of expanded functionality such as AUI command handling.
 My panel does not seem to respond to AUI commands from either original project or this forked version.